- 01 Jul 2022

 Compression Type

-Archives will be compressed with gzip by default.
-This option can be changed to use a different compression type.
+Archives are compressed with gzip by default, but you can switch to a different compression type.

-The selected compression type has a big impact on the time it takes to archive an index.
-Gzip for example is pretty slow but has a great compression rate.
-Snappy and LZ4 are way faster but the archives will be bigger.
+The selected compression type significantly impacts the time it takes to archive an index.
+Gzip, for example, is slow but has a great compression rate.
+Snappy and LZ4 are quicker, but the archives are larger.

 Here is a comparison between the available compression algorithms with test data.